RickofManc/vv-pizzas/README.md

 * Options for ordering different pizza toppings.
 * On screen confirmation of the order before placing with Vera.
 * Provide the order details in a spreadsheet to Vera as they are received.

-#### Potentially In Scope Features (Time Dependant for MVP launch)
-* Provide the customer with a price to be paid on collection.
+* Provide the customer with a cost to be paid on collection.
 * Add the value of each order within the spreadsheet.
-* Add totals for the days orders within the spreadsheet.

 #### Out of Scope Features (for a future release)
-* Mobile phone application.
+* Develop application for smartphones.
 * Options for ordering custom toppings.
-* Email confirmation of the placed order.
+* Email confirmation when the order is placed.
 * Provide the customer with the opportunity to pay online.
 * Provide the customer with an expected wait time dependent on current live orders.